-Provide a detailed drawing/schematic on 8.5" x 11" paper, for any projects involving construction and/or investigation of physical features.
-The schematic must include all project features for which funding is being requested or discussed within the proposal (e.g. check-dams, re-vegetation areas, fence lines, water distribution systems, existing or planned well and gage locations, etc.).
+Provide a detailed drawing/schematic, preferably to fit/print on 8.5" x 11" paper, for any projects involving construction and/or investigation of physical features.
+The schematic must include all project features for which funding is being requested or discussed within the proposal (e.g., vegetation treatments, re-vegetation areas, fence lines, water distribution systems, existing or planned well and gage locations, etc.).
 Planning documents provided by the USDA Natural Resource Conservation Service will be accepted.
-In addition, identify all important project features located in relationship to one another, and in relationship to important site physical features (e.g. streams and other bodies of water).
-The schematic must include a north arrow, a project title and the date of preparation.
+In addition, identify all important project features located in relationship to one another, and in relation to important site physical features (e.g., streams and other bodies of water).
+The schematic must include a north arrow, a project title, and the date of preparation.
 Submit as many drawings as needed to demonstrate all project features.